NCAT Webinar Series: September, October, November and December 2014

 Getting Started Webinar

-- September 16, 2014, Getting Started on Course Redesign is a webinar for those of you who are thinking about beginning a large-scale course redesign project.
+- Canceled - Getting Started on Course Redesign is a webinar for those of you who are thinking about beginning a large-scale course redesign project.
 This two-hour-long webinar will provide participants the opportunity to learn about how redesign efforts have begun at both four- and two-year institutions.
 NCAT Redesign Scholar Michelle Miller from Northern Arizona University will describe how their redesign of Introductory Psychology got started and how they resolved problems that arose.
 NCAT vice president Carolyn Jarmon will give examples of what has been experienced by two-year institutions in a variety of academic disciplines as they began their redesigns.
 The agenda includes plenty of time for discussion to help you think about how to get started.
-Click here to register.
+This webinar has been canceled due to a medical emergency and will be rescheduled.

 Discipline-based Webinar Series: October, November and December of 2014